TOMToolkit/tomtoolkit.github.io/docs/workflow.md

 Data is stored in the TOM toolkit by default, but many scientists may want to download the data somewhere else to do offline processing.
-Scientists can easily download data to their local machines, and the data module by default stored all it's data on a local file system.
+Scientists can easily download data to their local machines, and the data module by default stores all it's data on a local file system.
 However, it can be customized to store data on cloud services, like Amazon S3, when desired.